 “I want awe.
 I feel like I need blood.
 All the time.
 And anything less than that makes me feel desperate.
 It makes me feel like I want to die.”

-Ella Hickson returns to the Almeida following the success of Oil in 2016 with the world premiere of The Writer, directed by Blanche McIntyre.
+Ella Hickson returns to the Almeida following the success of Oil in 2016 with this searing exploration of power and patriarchy directed by Blanche McIntyre.

 Previews Sat 14 Apr - Fri 20 Apr

 £39.50, £32, £20, £10

 Almeida Rush allows audiences to book last minute tickets to popular Almeida shows each week.
 Tickets released Tuesday at 1pm.

 Thu 3 May